 – Example Treatment Optimization Use Case

-WS2 Day 3: Mini-simulation Projects using both Toolsets
+WS2 Day 3: Mini-simulation projects using both Toolsets

 – Stroke Neurorehabilitation Project